 The IR team -- or program manager -- would flesh out each of these goals with specific steps needed to meet each one, along with deadlines so that everyone on the team knows what's expected and what to aim for.

 Another thing to keep in mind with your incident response team goals is to make sure that they are both reasonable and achievable and, most importantly, that they are being reviewed and followed.
 Otherwise, they can become an afterthought and evolve into a liability rather than an asset.
-It's even more complicated if, after an incident or confirmed breach, someone finds that documented incident response procedures were nonexistent or not followed at all.
+It's even more complicated if, after an incident or confirmed breach, someone finds that documented procedures were nonexistent or not followed at all.

 Incident response skills